-Please note that this product is NOT electrically suitable for use in a Tandy Coco 1 computer, as pins 1 & 2 are connected together.
+Please note that this product is not electrically suitable for use in a Tandy Coco 3 computer, as the Coco 3 design incorporates these as standard.
+This version of the board is now electrically (if not physically) compatible with the Coco 1 computer.

-The Oojamaflip is a remake of a device manufactured in the late 1980s for the Dragon computer by Richard Sutcliffe of Sutcliffe Electronics.
+The Oojamaflip 2021 is a enhanced version of a device manufactured in the late 1980s for the Dragon 32 & 64 computer by Richard Sutcliffe of Sutcliffe Electronics.
 His original boards were very ingenious and well made devices which have stood the test of time.

-The Oojamaflip permits the connection of some of the newer peripherals alongside one of the virtual disk solutions, like DragonMMC, DragonDrive or CocoSDC.
-My main use so far has been for connecting the V9958 Wordpak 2+ board to a Dragon 64 at the same time as the DragonMMC or CocoSDC.
+The Oojamaflip 2021 permits the connection of some of the newer peripherals alongside one of the virtual disk solutions, like DragonMMC, DragonDrive or CocoSDC.
+The main use so far has been for connecting the prototype V9958-based Dragon MSX 2+ board to a Dragon 64 at the same time as the DragonMMC or CocoSDC.
+The main differences between the Oojamaflip 2020 and the Oojamaflip 2021 are:

-It won’t work for everything – but it does certainly allow more flexibility on the cartridge port.
+It may not support everything (especially if devices have conflicting address locations) – but it does certainly allow more flexibility on the cartridge port.

 Please bear the following in mind before ordering: